plinkysynth/bib/docs/build_guide.md

 ### The Software Adventure

 Use a USB-C cable (not included) to plug your computer into Bib.
 You do **not** need Bib to be powered from eurorack for this step.

-Bib should show up as a USB drive called RPI-RP2 (on mac, you may find it under /Volumes/RPI-RP2).
-If it does not, try disconnecting the USB cable, holding down the *tiny* button on the bottom board on the side opposite to the USB connector, while reconnecting the cable - then release the button.
+Bib should show up as a USB drive called `RPI-RP2` (on mac, you may find it under `/Volumes/RPI-RP2`).
+If it does not, try disconnecting the USB cable, holding down the *tiny* button on the digital board, just  opposite to the USB connector, while reconnecting the cable - then release the button.
 If it *still* doesn't show up, make sure your cable has data lines (and isn't just for charging).
 And if that's definitely ok - maybe check your soldering?

 Assuming the drive shows up, drag and drop the `bib_xxx.uf2` (where xxx is a version number) onto the drive.
-It should flash, and after a second, the main knob will flash white and then glow a dim red.
-That's a good sign! that means your bib is working!
+It should upload the software, and after a second, the main knob will flash white and then glow a dim red.
+That's a good sign! that means your Bib is working!

 If you want to fiddle right away, feel free to twist the knobs - the light should change brightness as you twist to reflect the position of the knob, and then revert to a dim glow when you release it.
 Pressing on the touch strip in each of the 4 zones marked `Drive`, `Echo`, `Verb`, `Mix` should cause the knob color to change Red/Green/Blue/White.
+If the touch is unresponsive, perhaps check your soldering - esepcially around the 4 pin socket and header on the front panel

-Assuming all seems well, disconnect it from your PC, carefully connect it to your eurorack system (the power cable can be fitted either way).
-Happy bibbing!
+Assuming all seems well, disconnect it from your PC, carefully connect it to your eurorack system (the power cable can be fitted either way), and -  *Happy bibbing*!